 - Available: Sign up here

-More than 20 million users trust Quicken Premier as the best portfolio management software for their needs.
+More than 20 million users trust Quicken Classic Premier as the best portfolio management software for their needs.

-Quicken Premier’s portfolio management software allows investment tracking for your entire portfolio in one dashboard.
+Quicken Classic Premier’s portfolio management software allows investment tracking for your entire portfolio in one dashboard.
 You can connect investments, banking, loans, retirement accounts, assets, private holdings, and more.
 In fact: Do you own your home?
-Quicken Premier gets real estate market values from Zillow so you always have an idea of how much your home is worth.
+Premier gets real estate market values from Zillow so you always have an idea of how much your home is worth.

 Having all of your investment accounts in one place makes it easy to see your net worth.
 Your investments automatically update.
 You can customize your views and reports to focus on what is important to you.

 Not sure how to adjust your asset allocation and grow your investment portfolio?
-Quicken Premier helps with portfolio management and provides robust analysis tools.
+Quicken Classic Premier helps with portfolio management and provides robust analysis tools.
 No portfolio manager or asset managers are necessary.